pyOpenSci/software-peer-review/index.md

-# Welcome to The pyOpenSci Community Guidebook!
+# Welcome to the pyOpenSci Software Peer Review Guidebook!

 ::::{grid} 2
 :reverse: